-It’s March, its freezing and very wet outside.
+It’s March, freezing and very wet outside and needed to decide where to go.

-Took the usual A55, A483 route to Llangollen, actually stopped off at Wrexham to do the weekly shop killing two birds with one stone.
-This trip can take a full day or half a day depending how many stops you make, its also excellent in the summer but much busier.
+We took the usual A55, A483 route to Llangollen, actually stopped off at Wrexham to do the weekly shop, killing two birds with one stone.
+This trip can take a full day or half a day depending how many stops you make, it’s also excellent in the summer but much busier.

 The target place was here: